 What is housing with care?

-Housing with care services are varied and diverse but most people are familiar with the traditional model of sheltered housing.
-Housing with care incorporates sheltered housing along with modern developments to cater to the needs and individual wishes of people.
+Housing with care services are varied and diverse, however, most people are familiar with the traditional model of sheltered housing.
+The concept incorporates sheltered housing along with modern developments to cater to the needs and individual wishes of people.

-Sheltered housing, or retirement housing is for people who want to remain independent but prefer the security and reassurance of a scheme manager and an alarm call service.
+Sheltered housing or retirement housing is for people who want to remain independent, but prefer the security and reassurance of a scheme manager and alarm call service.
 It is provided by local authority housing departments and housing associations.

 Find details of sheltered housing schemes near you via your local council.